node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

   *Standalone only*.

+httpAdminMiddleware
+: an HTTP middleware function, or array of functions, that is added to all admin routes.
+  The format of the middleware function is documented [here](http://expressjs.com/guide/using-middleware.html#middleware.application).

+      httpAdminMiddleware: function(req,res,next) {
+          // Perform any processing on the request.
+          // Be sure to call next() if the request should be passed on }

 httpNodeRoot
 : the root url for nodes that provide HTTP endpoints.
 If set to `false`, all node-based HTTP endpoints are disabled.
 Default: `/`